 Stanford B. Owen earned his law degree from Stanford University where he was a member of the Stanford Law Review.
 He was a litigator with the Salt Lake City, Utah law firm Fabian & Clendenin for nearly 35 years, but now teaches at the Boyd School of Law (Antitrust, Civil Discovery and Pretrial Litigation), the J. Reuben Clark Law School at Brigham Young University (Antitrust, Pretrial Litigation, Trial Advocacy) and the University of Utah Law School (Pretrial Litigation).
 He has taught Pretrial Litigation for over 30 years.
 He has substantial experience litigating large civil cases.

-Richard A. Rawson, a founding partner at Ballard Rawson, Chartered, practices primarily in the areas of business and real estate transactions.
+Richard A. Rawson, a founding partner at Ballard Rawson Jorgensen, practices primarily in the areas of business and real estate transactions.
 He graduated Cum Laude from the William S. Boyd School of Law, where he was an Articles Editor for the Nevada Law Journal.
 He earned an LL.M.
 Magna Cum Laude with Concentration in Business Transactions from the University of Alabama School of Law.
-Prior to practicing law, Mr. Rawson was a financial systems consultant and responsible for the implementation of financial systems for Mission Research Corporation, Bechtel SAIC Company, and TRW Environmental Safety Systems.
+In addition to practicing law, Mr. Rawson is a shareholder, member of the board of directors, vice president, and corporate secretary of the Blaze Pizza franchisee for southern Nevada.

 Jennifer Roberts is the Associate Director of the International Center for Gaming Regulation.
 Ms. Roberts has practiced gaming law in Nevada since 2003 and was previously a partner in the law firm of Duane Morris LLP.
 Prior to that, she was a shareholder in the Gaming & Regulatory Department of the Nevada-based law firm of Lionel Sawyer & Collins.
 Her legal practice included representation of clients in gaming law, including gaming licensing, gaming compliance, and gaming law development.
 She served as a member of a Gaming Compliance Committee for an international gaming company and was counsel to several gaming compliance committees.